ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 * 20240217/file02.log
 * ...

-Assuming the threshold is 100, after the uploading of the 100th object, the sharding is triggerd to split the objects in 2 shards:
+Assuming a threshold of 100, after the 100th object is uploaded, the sharding is triggered to divide the objects into two shards:

 * from 20240216/file01.log to 20240216/file100.log in the first shard
 * from 20240216/file101.log and beyond to a second shard

-This is not optimal because, since dates are incremental by nature, all new downloads will always be performed on the second shard, which will in turn be split again when it reaches a critical size.
+This solution is not optimal because, since dates are incremental by nature, all new downloads will always be carried out on the second shard, which will be split again when it reaches a critical size.
 Thus, all future write operations will always be performed on the latest shard created and the previous shards will get rarely accessed.
 Furthermore, you may experience some throttling during the sharding process.

 ![Schema 3](images/sharding3.png){.thumbnail}